6 Ways to Celebrate Women's History Month at Work

 - Women Providing Healing, Promoting Hope (2022)

-Apart from centering around the designated theme of the year, Women's History Month continues the conversation of women and their contributions not only in the month of March but year-round.
-Business owners, leadership teams and others in the workplace can take several meaningful measures to show solidarity and support for their women colleagues and coworkers throughout the year, not just in March.
+Apart from centering around the designated theme of the year, Women's History Month continues the conversation about women and their contributions not only during March but year-round.
+Business owners, leadership teams and others in the workplace can take several meaningful measures to show solidarity and support for their female colleagues and coworkers throughout the year.

-Here are six ideas to consider championing at your organization:
+Here are several ideas to consider championing at your organization on behalf of women's contributions throughout history:

-Consider coordinating an information session during a lunch break, where presenters can highlight influential women throughout history and the present day.
-This is a great way to educate staff members on prominent historical figures and celebrate their milestones.
+Consider coordinating an information session during a lunch break where presenters can highlight influential women throughout history and in the present day.
+This offers an opportunity to educate co-workers about prominent historical figures and celebrate their accomplishments.
 Topics can include everything from pivotal women in politics to inspiring women business leaders to famous female inventors who have changed the world.

 2. Initiate an employee recognition program

-Ask employees to nominate a "woman of the year" to show appreciation for an outstanding woman on your staff.
-Recognize the winner company-wide by hosting a ceremony at an all-hands meeting or by making an announcement in a company newsletter, email or webpage.
+Ask employees to nominate a "Woman of the Year" to show appreciation for an outstanding woman on your staff.
+Recognize the winner company-wide by hosting a ceremony at an all-hands meeting or by making an announcement via a company newsletter, email or webpage.
 You might even honor the recipient with a prize, plaque or poster that includes their colleagues' words of praise.
-Other awards could also be administered throughout the year, perhaps quarterly, for instance, a "woman to watch" award or a "women who support other women" award.
+Consider administering other awards throughout the year, perhaps quarterly.
+You could, for instance, recognize a "Woman to Watch" or "Women Who Support Other Women."

 3. Plan a virtual museum outing

-You can learn about trailblazing women past and present through virtual online exhibits, documents, video clips and photographs offered by organizations such as the Natural Women's History Museum.
-The museum covers a variety of topics related to women's history, including the women of NASA, women in social justice, women in STEM, women's involvement in wars, first ladies and more.
+You can learn about trailblazing women past and present through virtual online exhibits, documents, video clips and photographs offered by organizations such as the National Women's History Museum.
+The museum covers a variety of topics related to women's history, including the women of NASA, women in social justice, women in STEM and women involved in wars, governments and more.
 They also have a "First But Not the Last" exhibit that documents the stories of women who ran for president.
-Another to check out is the "Standing up for Change: African American Women and the Civil Rights Movement" online exhibit, which features the remarkable women that spurred the historic fight toward equity.
+Another to consider checking out is the "Standing up for Change: African American Women and the Civil Rights Movement" online exhibit, which features the remarkable women who spurred the fight toward equity.

-4. Hold a book club themed on women's stories
+4. Hold a book club centered on women's stories

 5. Encourage thoughtful reflection and interaction

-Inspire employees to interact with each other by inviting them to post notes on a bulletin board or other community space sharing a tidbit about women who have made a positive impact on their lives.
+Inspire employees to interact with each other by inviting them to post notes on a bulletin board or other community space sharing a tidbit about a woman who has made a positive impact on their lives.
 Spotlighting incredible women within the company or announcing specific contributions and achievements of the women on your team are other creative ways to spark appreciation and bonding.
 Activities like this can foster conversations and create deeper connections among employees.

 6. Start a business resource group

-While planning activities and holding events are great ways to celebrate women's contributions, a long-term workplace culture shift can help you keep inclusivity at top of mind year-round.
+While planning activities and holding events are great ways to celebrate women's contributions, a long-term workplace culture shift can help your organization keep inclusivity top of mind year-round.
 For instance, creating a business resource group encourages employees to come together and share their common interests and experiences.
 These groups aren't merely social, however.
-They can influence the overall organization's approach to diversity, equity and inclusion (DE&I) by sharing awareness and viewpoints across departments, and they may participate in career development, networking, service-project and other opportunities.
+They can influence the organization's approach to diversity, equity and inclusion (DE&I) by sharing awareness and viewpoints across departments, and they may participate in career development, networking, service projects and other opportunities.

 Getting everyone involved in Women's History Month

-While you can come up with many ways for your workplace to honor the historic accomplishments women have made, it's a good idea to ask your employees how they want to celebrate Women's History Month.
+While you can come up with many Women's History Month ideas for your workplace to honor the historic accomplishments women have made, it's a good idea to ask your employees how they want to celebrate.
 You might set up a survey or send an email asking for input.
-This will not only help relay a message of commitment to the women on your staff, but it will also ensure that you are choosing the right campaigns to support your DE&I strategy.
+This will not only help relay a message of commitment to the women on your staff, but it will also ensure you're choosing the right campaigns to support your DE&I strategy.

-As a greater focus is placed on inclusion, planning to celebrate women's history year-round can help strengthen an organization's culture and help individual workers feel seen and supported.
+As more focus is placed on inclusion, planning to celebrate women's history year-round can help strengthen an organization's culture and help individual workers feel seen and supported.

 Visit ADP's DE&I Resource Hub for more on how your organization can do and be its best.